VMSdemo/East-West-contrast-in-life-expectancy-losses-in-2020-21/README.md

 =====================================================================

 ====== Figure and table data
-Data and calculations for all figures and tables
+This folder provides data and calculations used by all tables and figures in the main text and the supplementary material

 =====================================================================